Allergy to ethylenediamine

 Confirmation of ethylenediamine allergy requires the prompt removal of the causative agent and then management as for any acute dermatitis/eczema; this may include treatment with topical corticosteroids and emollients.

 Alert your doctor or dentist to the fact that you have an allergy to ethylenediamine.
 Carefully read the labels of all products for possible sensitisers.
 Avoid products containing ethylenediamine or other related substances that you may react to.
 Since many antihistamines and anti-nausea products are now available over-the-counter, you should advise your pharmacist if you are sensitive to ethylenediamine.
 They will be able to provide you with suitable alternative products.
 Allergy to ethylenediamine may make you sensitive to other related compounds.
-As a precaution you should avoid using products containing any of these substances.
+As a precaution, you should avoid using products containing any of these substances.

-In the workplace try to avoid exposure to ethylenediamine, however this may not be practical.
-Identify potential sources of exposure using Material Safety Data Sheets; these are required for all chemicals and substances that you may come into contact with in the workplace.
+In the workplace try to avoid exposure to ethylenediamine, however, this may not be practical.
+Identify potential sources of exposure using Material Safety Data Sheets; these are required for all chemicals and substances that you may come into contact within the workplace.
 To reduce exposure, wear protective clothing such as gloves, aprons and facemasks.

 Your dermatologist may have further specific advice, particularly if you are highly sensitive to ethylenediamine.